ros2/design/articles/qos_configurability.md

 ## Motivation

-Up to ROS 2 Foxy, there's no standard mechanism to reconfigure QoS settings at startup.
+Up to ROS 2 Foxy, there's no standard mechanism to override QoS settings when creating a node.
 It's quite common in the ROS 2 community to reuse nodes that other people have written and in a lot of use cases allowing QoS profiles to be changed make sense.

 Up to now, different workarounds have been used in order to provide this reconfigurability: